joshuaguinness/Stream-Selector/README.md

 I also created an automatic testing script, testCalc.py, which when runs, goes through 9 different test cases outputting whether they passed or not.

 There is also automatic documentation generated via Doxygen.
 To see the documentation, type "make doc."
 I decided to push the PDF to the repo anyways.

+To view the report I wrote in Latex on this, please visit the report file and view the PDF.

 ## What I learned